adrinux/momod/README.md

 - Only Ubuntu Server is supported.
 - Lets Encrypt wildcard DNS support but only via a Gandi.net registered Domain
 - Monolithic Ansible task files unless it really is useful to split tasks into sub-files.
+- Prefer tweaking rather than templating core system config files (so we don't overwrite upstream changes)

 Tested with Qemu.
 Running on Linode VPS and Hetzner VPS.